 Some of the most common injuries we see from rear-end collisions include:

-When we use the word “whiplash,” we’re referring to the soft tissue damage of the neck and back.
-Without a doubt, this is the most common complaint we hear from clients who have been rear-ended!
+When we use the word “whiplash,” we’re referring to the soft tissue damage of the neck.
+Without a doubt, this is the most common complaint we hear from clients who have been rear-ended.

 “Are you OK?” your insurance adjustor will ask when you call to file the claim.
 Our advice: be careful how you answer this question.
 Insurance adjustors will work hard to discredit your personal injury claim.

 Here’s the problem: right after the accident, you may feel OK.
-So you tell the adjustor that you’re uninjured.
-Even worse if you provide this information as part of a recorded statement.
+(As we said could happen in the section above.)
+So, you tell the adjustor that you’re uninjured.
+It’s even worse if you provide this information as part of a recorded statement.
 The next day you wake up with debilitating back pain.
-You can’t go into work, or carry on with your normal activities.
+You can’t go into work or carry on with your normal activities.
 If you go back and tell the adjustor you’re now in a lot of pain, they may not believe you.
-After all, perhaps your back pain is due to something unrelated, because just yesterday, you said you were fine.
+They might even claim your pain could be from something unrelated.

-We suggest that you take care in answering any questions about the extent of your injuries to the insurance company.
+Bottom line, be careful in how you answer any questions from the insurance company.
 Do not agree to provide a recorded statement.
 Tell them that you’ll have the doctor’s report and medical bills sent to their office.
 Or better yet, tell them that your car accident lawyer will be in touch with them.

-We’d like to end this post by sharing our #1 suggestion if you’ve been in a rear-end collision.
-It’s this: seek medical care.
+The most important thing to do after being rear-ended is to seek medical care.
 Now.
 Yes, even before you experience any back or neck pain.
 Even if you think you’re fine.
-Ideally, do this the same day.
+We recommend taking care of this the same day, if at all possible.

 When you go to the doctor’s office the same day of your accident, you help yourself in two ways.
-First, the doctor can assess the extent of your injuries to recommend the best course of treatment.
-Ultimately, this means you’re back to normal faster.
-Second, getting a doctor’s report will help document your condition in case you are injured and end up filing a claim.
-It gives your claim credence, and valuable evidence that your injury attorney can work with.
+First, the doctor can help determine the best treatment for your injuries.
+Second, getting a doctor’s report is valuable evidence if you end up filing an injury claim.